KunalParkhade/KunalParkhade/README.md

 I'm pursuing a B.Tech in Computer Science and Engineering at Yeshwantrao Chavan College of Engineering, Nagpur, Maharashtra, India.
 I'm passionate about cracking and optimizing C and C++ algorithms and enjoy creating web pages.

-- 🔭 I’m currently working on improving my problem-solving skills through Competitive Programming.
+- 🔭 I’m working on improving my problem-solving skills through Competitive Programming.
 - 🌱 I’m currently learning about advanced data structures and algorithms.
 - 💬 Ask me about anything related to C/C++, web development, or competitive programming!
 - 📫 You can reach me via email at kunalparkhade@gmail.com